Book of Tobit

 By contrast, explicit canonical rejection of Tobit by Rabbinic Judaism is recorded from the 2nd century onward.
 Rabbi Akiva declared "The books of Sirach and all other books written from then on do not defile the hands", while a contemporary Talmudic baraita insisted that "our Rabbis taught" the present twenty-four book Masoretic canon.
 Origen, though emphasizing Christian acceptance, acknowledged that "the Jews do not use [it]", and Jerome likewise noted that the Bethlehem Jews had "excised" the book from their canon, relegating it to the non-canonical "agiografa", though still copying and reading it.
 Fifteenth-century Hebrew and Aramaic manuscripts attest to its continued transmission, as does the medieval Midrash Tanhuma, which attributes a probable Tobit allusion to 11th-century Moshe ha-Darshan.

-The book is regarded as deuterocanonical by the Catholic and Eastern Orthodox churches, though it continues to be absent from the Jewish Masoretic Text.
+The book is regarded as deuterocanonical by the Catholic, Eastern Orthodox, Oriental Orthodox, and Assyrian Church of the East Christians, though it is absent from the Jewish Masoretic Text.
 The Protestant tradition similarly deems it Apocrypha, useful for teaching and liturgy but not canonical; in the historic Protestant traditions, the Book of Tobit is located in the intertestamental section straddling the Old Testament and New Testament.
 Most scholars see the book as a didactic folktale or novella which inserted storytelling elements into a historical context, rather than a strictly literal narrative.